dturvene/finite-state-machine/README.md

 * Transition: A structure defining a current state, next state and the event that causes the transition.
 See `fsm.h` for documentation.

 * FSM: A simple array of transition instances.
 See `fsm_defs.h` for documentation.

+The FSM mechanisms use a small subset of features in the State Machines chapter of [OMG UML v2.5.1](https://www.omg.org/spec/UML/2.5.1/).
+However, all the features of each FSM are defined in the UML doc.

 Software APIs
 -------------